Wild Child (character): Powers and abilities

 Kyle Gibney is a mutant who was experimented upon and genetically engineered by Secret Empire scientists using DNA replicated from Wyre.
 He has superhumanly acute senses, as well as superhuman speed, agility, reflexes, coordination, balance, and endurance.
 His teeth and nails are hardened and strong enough to rend substances as thick as bone.
 His body heals at a rate several times greater than that of a normal human being but not at the rate of Sabretooth's healing factor.
-He also has various animal-like mutations common for "feral" mutants: leaf-shaped ears; eyes with neither pupils nor irises; sharper-than-normal teeth with pronounced, fang-like canines; and elongated fingernails and toenails which can be used as claw-like weapons, as well as his hunched body posture.
+He also has various animal-like mutations common for "feral" mutants: leaf-shaped ears and eyes with neither pupils nor irises.

 He is an excellent hand-to-hand combatant with both special ops and martial arts training from Wolverine as well as the Canadian government's superhero Flight program, and is also trained in acrobatics and gymnastics.
 In his bestial rages, he relies more on sheer ferocity than fighting skill.
-As Wildheart, the savage, bestial side of his personality was suppressed by an unknown drug, but his savage self still threatened to overwhelm his sanity at all times.
+As Wildheart, the savage, bestial side of his personality was suppressed by an unknown drug, but still threatened to overwhelm his mind.

-As a result of injuries suffered at the hands of Sabretooth who prevented him from getting medical treatment, Wild Child was mute for a time.
-However, along with his renewed powers, he seems to have regained the ability to speak as well.